Totonyus/ydl_api/readme.md

 wget https://github.com/Totonyus/ydl_api/archive/master.zip
 ```

-Then unzip the file and rename the unziped folder : (note you can use `unzîp -d %your_path%` to specify where you want to unzip the file )
+Then unzip the file and rename the unziped folder : (note you can use `unzip -d %your_path%` to specify where you want to unzip the file )
 ```
 unzip master.zip; mv ydl_api-master ydl_api
 ```